spdx/license-list-XML/DOCS/git-usage.md

 This will compare the license(s) to the test text file(s) and report any errors that are found.
 If errors are encountered, then you can correct the errors, re-test and make sure you get a passing test, before continuing with step 5.

-## Consider including a DCO Signed-off-by statement
+## Optional: Consider including a DCO Signed-off-by statement

 Many open source projects use the [Developer's Certificate of Origin (DCO)](https://developercertificate.org/) sign-off process as part of their contribution mechanisms.